awsdocs/amazon-connect-admin-guide/doc_source/data-handled-by-connect.md

 + **Agent\-related performance data** \-\- This includes login time, status changes, and contacts handled\.
 + **Phone call audio streams** \-\- When enabled, this also includes call recordings\.
 + **Chat transcripts** – Included only if enabled\.
++ **Attachments** – Included only if enabled\.
++ **Integration configuration** – Includes user defined name, description and metadata when creating integration with external applications\.
++ **Knowledge documents** – This includes documents used by agents to handle contacts\.
++ **Voiceprints** – When Amazon Connect Voice ID is enabled, a voiceprint is created from the customer's voice for future authentication\.

 Amazon Connect stores the following Personally Identifiable Information \(PII\) data related to your customers:
 + The customer's phone number: ANI for inbound calls, and DNIS for outbound calls or transfers\.
++ If you are using Amazon Connect Customer Profiles, all this data could potentially be PII\.
+This data is always encrypted at rest using either a customer\-provided KMS key or a service\-owned key\.
+The Amazon Connect Customer Profiles data is segregated by the AWS account ID and the domain\.
+Multiple Amazon Connect instances can share a single Customer Profiles domain\.

+Amazon AppIntegrations, which enables you to integrate with external applications, stores references to other AWS resources such as Amazon EventBridge buses and rules, and client\-service specified metadata\.
+No third party data is stored other than incidentally while being processed\.

 ## Phone call media<a name="phone-call-media-handling"></a>